ioccc-src/winner/next/guidelines.md

 needs.

 <p class="leftbar">
-The rest of these guidelines will assume that you are using some variant of the [example Makefile](https://github.com/ioccc-src/mkiocccentry/blob/master/Makefile.example), renamed as `Makefile` of course.
+The rest of this section will assume that you are using some variant of the [example Makefile](https://github.com/ioccc-src/mkiocccentry/blob/master/Makefile.example), renamed as `Makefile` of course.
 </p>